-- The raccoon is a medium sized bear-like mammal that was originally only found in North America.
+- The raccoon is a medium-sized mammal that was originally only found in North America.
 Due to the deliberate introduction of the raccoon into other countries, the common raccoon can also be found now in Europe and Japan.

 - The most distinctive feature of the raccoon is the black mask found around the eyes of the raccoon.
-The raccoon has a thick layer of fur which keeps it warm during the cold winters and raccoons also have extremely sensitive and and dexterous front paws with raccoons having been observed turning door knobs and opening jars.
+The raccoon has a thick layer of fur which keeps it warm during the cold winters and raccoons also have extremely sensitive and dexterous front paws with raccoons having been observed turning doorknobs and opening jars.

 Raccoon Foot Facts

-- When climbing and running, raccoons have four feet with five toes on both their front and hind feet which give the raccoon more stability.
+- When climbing and running, raccoons have four feet with five toes on both their front and hind feet which gives the raccoon more stability.

 - The underneath of the feet of the raccoon are flat and bare-soled which makes the raccoon waddle rather than walk.